ibagit/ADS1/README.md

 IBA evaluated the three available openFDA datasets (food, drug and device) and determine food recall an ideal selection for this Alpha prototype for a number of reasons:
 * The team needed to start quickly and was familiar with the food recall dataset<br/>
 * We could easily find customers to test our food recall prototype<br/>
-* A food recall service will appeal to a wide range of food shoppers
+* A food recall service will appeal to a wide range of consumers

 ###Brainstorming
-Once the team determined the dataset we will use, the team brainstormed on how a customer will use a food recall service and what characteristics must be met for the users of this service.
+Once the team determined the dataset to be used, the team brainstormed on how a consumer would use a food recall service and what characteristics must be met for the users of this service.
 The service must be

 * Effective
 * Efficient
 * Engaging
 * Error Tolerant
-* Easy to Learn
+* Intuitive

 With these five characteristics in mind the team quickly identified the components necessary for the food recall service prototype to fulfill these characteristics.
 These components are: